-The state reported that 590 patients were hospitalized with COVID-19 on Thursday.
-The seven-day percent positivity was 7.48 percent.
+The state reported Thursday that 863 patients were hospitalized with COVID-19.
+The seven-day percent positivity was 9.35 percent.

 In July, the state announced it would be reducing case, death, and vaccination reporting from five days a week to one day a week.